 (23:44) Working with the Southern Alberta Institute of Technology (SAIT) to incorporate land-based teachings into the first-year culinary program.

-(26:30) Many of the native plants used in Niitsitapi culture have both traditional and medicinal uses.
+(26:30) Many of the native plants used in the culture of the Siksikaitsitapi have both traditional and medicinal uses.

-(32:30) Changes to the Niitsitapi diet after colonization.
+(32:30) Changes to the diet of the Siksikaitsitapi after colonization.

 (42:00) Water is big limiting factor in growing vegetables on reserve.

 (50:30) “We can’t waste time.”
 Native plants are dwindling on the reserve so there is no time to waste in order conserve them.

 (54:30) Spread of leafy spurge on and off the reserve.

 (56:30) Cultural connections to native plants –“literally all of our lives are tied to the land” as Indigenous People.